gcmartinelli/TodoApp/README.md

 #### 2.B
 I've always had a very iterative process for developing in Python.
 I need to figure out a way to make this more iterative... right now I'm using a mock `main.kt` to run experiments.
 This is also making me want to learn TDD, but that will have to be on another project.

-At the moment I have a working task class and a working DAO class with which I can add and remove elements from my datastore (a simple mutable list at the moment).
+At the moment I have a working task class and a working DAO class with which I can add and remove elements from my datastore (a simple mutable list for now).

 #### 2.C
 Doing some research on error handling in Kotlin.

+#### 2.D
+A small snag.
+Currently I'm using the index of the element in the data store as a proxy for its ID.
+But I'll have problems when I start deleting elements since their index will not match with their IDs anymore.
+I could take a few paths:
+* Permanently store all tasks and use an active/deleted flag.
+Will take more data space but can be helpful to have that data persistent.
+* When adding a new Task, query the data store for the last ID used.
+This will always be the last element in the list so this query will not cost too much in terms of processing.
+But it is an 'unnecessary' hit on the DB.

+I decided to go with the first path.
+This will require a new class attribute for my tasks and some change in the addTask method of the DAO.

+Also reverted to a hashMap for the data store to make look ups more efficient.